tnarik/basebox-solaris10/README.md

 In order to generate a box with Chef installed, so that Test Kitchen doesn't attempt downloading/installing Chef everytime, you can use the `generate_with_chef.sh` script to produce a version of the box of your choice with Chef installed.

 Just take a look at the script and modify to use the base box you wish.
+This script relies on the basebox being installed in your system.

 ## Development